How selling as a writer is different from selling as a creative entrepreneur.

 2. Know what your readers want and give it to them, but honor yourself first

-The Finishers has really taken off as a community and I consistently get feedback saying that it’s helping people do things that they’ve never done before and stay committed to goals in ways they never have before, but I didn’t create the community based on feedback from readers.
+My courses and communities are popular with writers and I consistently get feedback saying they’re helping people do things they’ve never done before and stay committed to goals in ways they never have, but I didn’t create the community based on feedback from readers.
 I wanted to be part of a community of writers I adored, couldn’t find something that worked for me, and so I created one.

 3. Believe passionately in what you’re saying, doing, and offering